gmocellin/random-youtube/README.md

 Options
 ```
 -v "{Youtube Link}"     : Link for youtube video
--v "{Youtube Link}"     : Link for youtube playlist.
+-pl "{Youtube Playlist}"     : Link for youtube playlist.
 This option will get a random video on the playlist
 -a                      : Download audio only
 -c                      : Crop the video/audio
 -cr                     : Crop a random portion of the video/audio